tenukap/tenukap/README.md

-- 👋 Hi, I’m @tenukap
-- 👀 I’m interested in programming
+# Hey welcome to my github profile
+- my name is Tenuka 🐼 <br>
-- 🌱 I’m currently learning python
+- im currently learning python <br>
-- 💞️ I’m looking to collaborate on ...
+- im a beginner in tech and is learning <br>
+- care free to check on my current respitories and see my progress<br>
-- 📫 How to reach me through my email tenukaperera1025@gmail.com
+- my email is tenukaperera1025@gmail.com

 <!---
 tenukap/tenukap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.